Chapter 5: Miscellaneous Topics on Function Templates in C++

 To follow the examples from this book, you’ll need the following tools:

-• Most of the example in this chapter will work with standard C++11 compiler.
+- Most of the examples in this chapter will work with a standard C++11 compiler.

-• Some of the example codes in this chapter may require C++14 or higher compiler.
+- Some of the example codes in this chapter may require a C++14 or higher compiler.
 We will explicitly point it out if there is any compiler dependency to compile the sample code whenever required.

 Understanding difference between declaration and definition